 "If your gathering is all adults, consider booking a

 comedian for a short set or a singer guitarist to play a few songs," Anderson says.
 "Looking for something more kid friendly?
 Hire a magician for a quick show or start the holidays early with a visit from a virtual Santa."
+8 Embrace The Moment

 Anderson's best advice for how to approach this holiday season: "Make the best of it!"
 She tells Romper that a virtual gathering is still a chance to connect with loved ones, regardless of distance.
 "This isn’t a typical Thanksgiving celebration, but you still get to 'see' your loved ones — maybe even some family members who live far away too!"